The Visitor Plaza Campaign

-November Update: Thanks to the support of our Arboretum Community and the continued fundraising efforts by our Visitor Plaza Steering Committee, we are pleased to report that the Arboretum Foundation has raised $7.2 million to date.
-Due to higher construction costs, however, we have further increased our project budget to $8.1 million in order to ensure adequate resources are available to complete a truly outstanding new entrance.
+November 2021 Update: Thanks to the support of many and the continued fundraising efforts by our Visitor Plaza Steering Committee, we are pleased to report that the Arboretum Foundation has raised $7.2 million to date.

-The Los Angeles Arboretum Foundation announced in October the public launch of an ambitious campaign to transform the visitor experience.
+October 2021: The Los Angeles Arboretum Foundation announced the public launch of an ambitious campaign to transform the visitor experience.
+To date, $6 million has been raised.
 We are doing more than building a state-of-the-art entrance; we are creating a portal to a new era at the Arboretum.
 The Visitor Plaza Project will provide an even more welcoming and accessible entry for all into this treasured garden.

 Enhancing the Arboretum experience became even more urgent as the coronavirus pandemic drove Southern California residents to the garden in record-breaking numbers.
 Not only did this emphatically demonstrate the importance of a safe and beautiful place to connect with nature, but it also highlighted how these improvements are critically necessary to accommodate today’s higher visitation.

 “Visiting the Arboretum was the highlight of our week for my family during the pandemic.
 Our visits, and seeing the garden in bloom, have brought us so much joy, healing, and hope.”
 Yun Kim, Member

 COVID-19 made clear that the Arboretum is an essential community resource.
 This is further evidenced by the fact that we are one of the very few major public gardens in the nation to have remained open throughout the entire pandemic.
 More than 700,000 visitors journeyed through the gardens last year alone and a new entry is required to ensure that the Arboretum can efficiently handle the growing number of guests.

 New Pathway from Lower Parking Lot